-The Company follows Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASC 606") and has applied the standard to all existing contracts.
+The Company follows Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers under Accounting Standards Codification ("ASC") Topic 606 and has applied the standard to all existing contracts.
 ASC 606 supersedes previous revenue recognition requirements in ASC 605 - Revenue Recognition ("ASC 605") and includes a five-step revenue recognition model to depict the transfer of goods or services to customers in an amount that reflects the consideration in exchange for those goods or services.